modxcms/ampify/core/components/ampify/docs/readme.txt

 This mode has the advantage of rendering the AMP view at the same URI as the requested Resource.
 Nothing about the Resource's URI needs to change, except the presence of the specified GET param.

+Also, the AMP view becomes immediately enabled for all your Resources, without any additional modifications of database records.

-However, it has the disadvantage that Resources cannot be specifically included or excluded from having an AMP view—the Plugin will fire if the GET param is present.
-Also, **the AMP view will not be cacheable**.
+However, it has the disadvantage that Resources cannot be specifically included or excluded from having an AMP view—the Plugin will fire for all Resources if the GET param is present.

+Another, perhaps more critical drawback, is that **the AMP view will not be cacheable**.
 This can cause serious performance issues, depending on the complexity of the AMP Template used.
+It's true that Google caches the AMP views, but it opens a door for anyone to trigger high loads on your site, if your AMP Template requires processing.

-A workaround for excluding Resources from the AMP view, would be to use the `amp_tv` property, and for Resources you want to exclude from having an AMP view, set the TV value to the same Template, that the Resource uses natively.
+A workaround for excluding Resources from the AMP view, would be to use the `amp_tv` property, and for Resources you want to exclude from having an AMP view, set the TV value to the same Template that the Resource uses natively.
 However, if the URL param is set, **the Resource will not be cacheable**.
-There's no workaround in this version of the Extra, for the caching limitation in 'param' mode.
+There's no workaround in this version of Ampify, for the caching limitation in 'param' mode.

 ### AMP TV